9 Key Elements of a Successful Data Strategy for Business Growth

 Außerdem basiert dieser Blog-Post auf einem Unterkapitel des Buches “Datenvisualisierung mit Tableau“:

-How to research LinkedIn profiles in Tableau with Python and Azure Cognitive Services
+How to Research LinkedIn Profiles in Tableau with Python and Azure Cognitive Services in Tableau

 Of course, researching LinkedIn profiles for a huge list of people is a very repetitive task.
 So let’s find a solution to improve this workflow…